Longuda people

-The Lunguda are a West African ethnic group living in Adamawa and Gombe States in northeastern Nigeria.
+The Longuda or Lunguda are a West African ethnic group living in Adamawa and Gombe States in northeastern Nigeria.
 They are the only known matriarchal tribe in Nigeria.
 The Lunguda consider matrilineal descent in many aspects of their social organisation more important than the patrilineal descent.
 Clan membership may even be counted on the mother line.
 This custom is not found with their other neighbors or in other tribes of Nigeria.

 History and geography

 The Longuda rulers default to the Kanuri style.
 The seat of the traditional ruler is in Guyuk, Adamawa State.
 According to oral tradition, the Longuda parted from the Kanuri in Borno State.

 Cuisine

 Traditionally, the staple crop of the Longuda is Guinea Corn (Sorghum bicolor).
 This used to be grounded on stone hand mill and cooked into a thick paste, "tuwo", then eaten with vegetable soup.
 Today, however, rice, maize, and millet form part of the staple of the Longuda.
 Guinea Corn still remains the dominant crop grown by the Longuda.